Animals by Barry

 He received a BA in “biology and art for medical illustration” from Hartwick College.

 The actual painting is only part of the story.
 Many possible subjects are carefully researched for accuracy.
 Barry does extensive photography and has assembled a vast collection of photographic references.
-Only a small percentage ends up as painting subjects.
-Multiple references are utilized to create paintings that go far beyond what the camera can capture
+Only a small percentage end up as painting subjects.
+Multiple references are utilized to create paintings that go far beyond what the camera can capture.

 Barry’s pieces are often large and colorful.
-He paints in acrylic on canvas, and also makes limited edition canvas prints of each subject.
+He paints in acrylic on canvas, prints are also available.

-He is also working on smaller paintings on clayboard.
-Barry has developed new techniques to preserve all the detail of huge paintings in these smaller works.
+He is also paints smaller paintings on both canvas and clayboard.
+Barry has developed special techniques to preserve all the detail of huge paintings in these smaller works.

 Solo shows include: Atria Darien, Bridgeport Discovery Museum, Westport Library, Brendan’s 101, Earthplace, Richter House, Greenwich Audubon Center, New Canaan Nature Center, Webster Bank, Max’s, Hartwick College